SAP2Moose/SAP2Moose/README.md

 # ABAPGit for development

 This repository will use ABAPGit for all objects relevant to the development.
 The extractor itself is a simple program and can be installed with copy and paste.
-All classes and programs needed for the development are contained in the folder src.
-It is needed to use ABAPGit to replicate this files to a SAP System with at least ABAP 7.50.
-The main logic has to contain statements that run in ABAP 7.30.
-TEST-SEAM and END-TEST-SEAM is allowed and will be replaced while generating the extraction programm.
-The unit tests should be written with actual ABAP statemements.

-The generating of the extraction program is done with the report Z2MSE_TRANSLATE_TO_LOCAL in package Z2MSE_TOOLS.

-There are (26.02.2017) two templates: Z2MSE_MOOSE_EXTRACTOR2 will contain the refactored and improved logic.
-Z2MSE_MOOSE_EXTRACTOR is used to contain the current extraction program and shall be replaced in the near future.
+See wiki for details.

 # Further